 If an applicant declares that they have a current or former financial interest in a property, a full review will be completed following the Application from Home Owners procedure to establish if they qualify.
+This includes those who have shared ownership of a property.
 Exceptions could include;

-- Owner occupiers who live in conditions of disrepair or in unsuitable accommodation who are vulnerable due to age, long-term medical condition or disability - Owner occupiers who experience a change of circumstances so that their home is at risk.
-Applicants must have approached their local Housing Options Team or have received independent housing advice and their potential homelessness cannot be prevented
+- Owner occupiers who live in conditions of disrepair or in unsuitable accommodation who are vulnerable due to age, long-term medical condition or disability and cannot resolve or adapt their property to make this suitable.
+Supporting evidence will be required. - Owner occupiers who experience a change of circumstances so that their home is at risk.
+Applicants must have approached their local Housing Options Team or have received independent housing advice and their potential homelessness cannot be prevented - Owner occupiers who cannot remain in their home due to safety concerns such as fleeing domestic abuse